Service request agent

 5.Under Messaging and interaction, configure the following settings:

 Successful creation: Enter a success message that agent displays following the successful creation of a Service request.
+You can add {ServiceRequestId} and {ServiceRequestLink} to the message, which displays the service request ID and link to the record.

 Allow transfer to live agent: Enable the toggle button to transfer the interaction to your Service Desk Human Agent in case the Agentic AI bot cannot solve the user's request.